 Michael Martina Beijing

-A senior Chinese official put pressure on around 30 foreign firms including General Electric (GE) and Siemens at a recent meeting to confess to any antitrust violations and warned them against using external lawyers to fight accusations from regulators, according to several sources.
+Reuters reported on August 21 that an NDRC official put pressure on about 30 foreign firms at a meeting in late July to confess to any anti-competitive violations and warned them against hiring external lawyers to fight accusations from regulators.– Reuters